kkernick/strongbox/README.md

 ## Setup

-`strongbox` relies on the `strongbox:address` ZFS user property to determine the decryption method that should be applied for a dataset.
-This can be set via `zfs set strongbox:address=VALUE dataset`.
-There are three values:
+`strongbox` relies on the `strongbox` ZFS user properties to determine the decryption method that should be applied for a dataset.
+There are two properties that should be defined for each dataset (Although inheritance can provide defaults).
+The first is `strongbox:address`, which specifies the TPM NVRAM address that the secret is sealed, in hexadecimal format such as `0x81010010`.
+This value need only be specified for *encryption roots*, so if your pool is encrypted at the pool level, datasets need not have an empty value, since `strongbox` only considers the encryption root for each dataset and uses *its* value for decryption.

-1. `noboot`: For datasets that should not be decrypted on boot.
-2. `notpm`: For datasets that do not have a secret stored on the TPM, and to which a key should be prompted for.
-3 A hexadecimal address within the TPM NVRAM, such as `0x81010010`.

-For inherited encryption, decryption will only be done on the encryption root.
+The second property is `strongbox:strategy`, which defines the strategy for dataset decryption in the initramfs.
+There are four options:

+1. `both`: Try using the TPM to decrypt the encryption root at `strongbox:address`; if it fails, fallback to manual password entry.
+This should be the default value, as it permits a seamless decryption in an attested state, but allows fallback in case of issues.
+2. `tpm`: Use the TPM to decrypt the encryption root at `strongbox:address`.
+If it fails, leave the dataset encrypted.
+Use this for datasets that should only be available if the state can be attested; if you have more than one encryption root, each will be prompted for if `both` is the strategy, which can be tedious.
+Use `tpm` for non-essential datasets.
+3. `pin`: Only prompt for manual password entry.
+Use this if you do not have a TPM, or want to proactively defend against Evil Maid attacks by requiring a password to boot.
+4. `none`: Do not try and decrypt the dataset at boot time.
+Use this if you have encrypted datasets that you don't need decrypted at boot time, such as a home dataset tied to the user's password.

 Additionally, the root dataset must be specified via the `zfs=` kernel argument, such as `zfs=rpool/root`.